yozhgoor/cargo-temp/README.md

 ### Confirmation prompt before deleting the project

-cargo-temp will automatically delete the temporary project if the flag file `TO_DELETE` exists in the project when exiting the shell.
-If you prefer to enable a prompt that asks you if you want to delete the project, you can add this to your `config.toml`:
+The project will be automatically deleted if the flag file `TO_DELETE` exists when exiting the shell.
+If you prefer to enable a prompt that ask a confirmation before deleting the project, you can add this to your `config.toml`:
 ```toml
 prompt = true
 ```

+This is disabled by default.

 ### Subprocesses

 You can spawn subprocess along your temporary shell like this:
 ```toml
 [[subprocess]]
 command = "alacritty -e cargo watch -x run"